h0lai/Mydyk/README.md

 ![mydyk](https://github.com/h0lai/Mydyk/assets/37847231/a2f8d13d-6b6a-4485-8534-fe636f3a3cd7)
 Description:

-Mydyk is a comprehensive Windows Forms application designed to enhance gaming experiences through advanced features like dynamic recoil management and UDP flood capabilities for combatting aimbots.
+Mydyk is a comprehensive Windows Forms application designed to enhance gaming experiences through advanced features like dynamic recoil management and UDP flood capabilities for combating aimbots.
 This project, built in C#, offers users the ability to fine-tune their gaming input through customizable recoil patterns and introduces UDP Flood functionality.
 The application is structured to allow users to easily manage their settings through a user-friendly interface, providing tools such as hotkey support for on-the-fly adjustments, profile management for saving and loading configurations, and visual feedback on the current UDP Flood status.
 Whether you're looking to gain a competitive edge in your favorite game or test your network's resilience, Mydyk offers a suite of tools catered to your needs.

 Key Features:

     Dynamic Recoil Management: Adjust your input on the fly with customizable horizontal and vertical parameters.
     UDP Flood Capability: Get the upper hand on aimbots, don't be a cunt and use this on legit players.
     Profile Management: Save and switch between configurations easily with profile support.
     Hotkey Integration: Hardcoded, currently Num0 and Num3.
-See source to change and compile youreslf.
+See source to change and compile yourself.
     User-friendly Interface: Navigate through the application's features with an intuitive GUI.
     Overlay - Select saved profiles and see UDP Flood status.